List of String Instruments in an Orchestra

-Thanks to a tone quality, as well as a wide pitch range, string instruments took the main role in the most of classical music pieces.
-Four most important string instruments in an orchestra are violin, viola, cello and double bass.
+Thanks to tone quality, as well as a wide pitch range, string instruments took the main role in most of the classical music pieces.
+The four most important string instruments in an orchestra are violin, viola, cello, and double bass.
 Besides these four, a harp is also an integral part of pretty much every symphonic orchestra.

 On the other side, popular string instruments like piano and guitar have never been fully integrated into the orchestra, despite relatively frequent use.

 When someone mentions orchestra, this is the first instrument that comes to our minds.
 Although the smallest, the violin is by far the most popular classical instrument.
 Besides classical music, you can hear it in jazz, folk, country, and pretty much every other genre in popular music.

 No one can say when the first violin appeared, but most likely it was about 500 years ago.
 They probably came from Italy, though the first written document comes from France.
 It is called “Epitome musical”, by Jambe de Fer, and it gives a pretty much detailed description of the instrument.